Never Let Me Down (David Bowie song): Music video

-Reception
+Critical reception

 Stephen Thomas Erlewine of AllMusic described the song as a "John Lennon homage" and one of Bowie's "most underrated songs".
 Pegg called the track "among the strongest" from the album due to its "refreshing spontaneity", compared to the overproduction of the rest of the album.
 Commercially, "Never Let Me Down" was Bowie's last single to chart inside the top 40 of Billboard's Hot 100 until his "Lazarus" (2015) did so in 2016.
 Additionally, the track peaked at number 34 on the UK Singles Chart.

 Track listing

 "Never Let Me Down" was written by Bowie and Alomar, and "'87 and Cry" solely by Bowie.
 A limited edition picture disk (EAP 239) was issued in some territories.
 All songs were made available as digital downloads in 2007.